mjdamgaard/UP-Web-Project/README.md

 might want to use as a relation to express e.g. that Peter Jackson is the director of The Lord of the Rings: The Fellowship of the Ring.
-That user can then upload or find the Terms "is the director of", "Peter Jackson" and "The Lord of the Rings: The Fellowship of the Ring" and subsequently use the to construct the statement: "Peter Jackson is the director of Lord of the Rings:
+That user can then upload or find the Terms "is the director of", "Peter Jackson" and "The Lord of the Rings: The Fellowship of the Ring" and subsequently use these to construct the statement: "Peter Jackson is the director of Lord of the Rings:
 The Fellowship of the Ring."